2025-2026 BILLS

 • Public schools

-• Private & parochial schools
+• Private and parochial schools

 • Charter schools

-• Daycares, childcare programs and preschools
+• Daycares, childcare programs, and preschools

 • Family childcare homes